 If you are an online retailer, the chances are the fraud you encounter is in the form of chargebacks.
-According to Worldpay, in 2017 60% of online fraud was chargeback fraud.
+According to the Merchant Fraud Journal, in 2019, merchants spent up to 23% of their operational budget dealing with fraud and chargeback management.
 (If you don't know what a chargeback is - read here.)
 With every cloud, there is a silver lining.
-If you get on top of fraud, you can get ahead of the competition.
+If you rise above the cloud of fraud, you can get ahead of the competition.

 From friendly-fire fraud to cyber attacks

 There are various levels of criminal activity that effect online businesses.
 Some are even referred to as "friendly fire" showing us that fraud is so widespread and normalised that low level crimes by individuals are sometimes ignored.
 At the extreme end of the fraud scale are cyberbot attacks, accessing millions of online accounts and operating at a massive scale.

 Fraud is international, non-discriminatory, and it is hard to beat.
 Dealing with online fraud can be a very lonely journey for a retailer.

 Anti-fraud systems vary in method and effectiveness

 Anti-fraud measures can seem piecemeal and confusing.
 There is no standard.
 For example, at the UK Internet Retailing show in May 2016, anti-fraud varied from complex systems that safeguard billion dollar industries with 700+ fraud detection measures per transaction, to payment systems that just had a white list and a block list and left anti-fraud to the gateway systems.

 As retail systems get better at fraud screening, so fraudsters get better at getting around the new barriers.
 Developers get better at blocking scammers, multi-million dollar retailers invest in new systems, fraudsters move down the food chain to "smaller" retailers who are softer targets.